atrisovic/weather-panel.github.io/content/geographical-unit-data.md

 The easiest way to generate weather for each region in a shapefile is to generate a collection of points at the center of each grid cell.
-This approach can be used without generating an $$A$$ matrix, but the matrix method improves efficiency.
+This approach can be used without generating an $A$ matrix, but the matrix method improves efficiency.

 As an example, in R, you generate these points like so: